Karaye Emirate: Establishment as a first-class emirate

-The Karaye Emirates continued to be under the Kindom of Kano until 2020 when the Kano State Government issued five more new emirates and changed the structure of the emirate of Kano.
+The Karaye Emirates continued to be under the Kingdom of Kano until 2020 when the Kano State Government issued five more new emirates and changed the structure of the emirate of Kano.
 At that time the Kano government brought back the new Emirate of Karaye.
-The Karaye Emirates consists eight local government areas of Kano State, Karaye, Rogo, Gwarzo, Kabo, Rimin Gado, Madobi, Kiru and Shanono.
+The Karaye Emirate consisted of eight local government areas of Kano State, Karaye, Rogo, Gwarzo, Kabo, Rimin Gado, Madobi, Kiru and Shanono.